PX4/PX4-Avoidance/README.md

 roslaunch local_planner local_planner_depth-camera.lauch
 ```

 You will see the Iris drone unarmed in the Gazebo world.
-To start flying, put the drone in OFFBOARD mode and arm it.
-The avoidance node will then take control of it.
+To start flying, there are two options: OFFBOARD or MISSION mode.
+For OFFBOAD, run:

 ```bash
 # In another terminal